 3. Phone – Computer – TV

-If it’s just a one time thing, we don’t really recommend getting a smart TV to get screen mirroring, there are much effective and cheaper way to do that.
+If it’s just a one-time thing, we don’t really recommend getting a smart TV to get screen mirroring, there is much effective and cheaper way to do that.

-For example, if you just want to mirror your Android to your television for a one time presentation then it makes no sense to buy an expensive device.
-Instead, if you have a computer handy, you can use it as bridge.
-Simply connect your windows computer to your television using a HDMI cable and set it up, to be used as an external monitor.
+For example, if you just want to mirror your Android to your television for a one-time presentation then it makes no sense to buy an expensive device.
+Instead, if you have a computer handy, you can use it as a bridge.
+Simply connect your Windows computer to your television using an HDMI cable and set it up, to be used as an external monitor.
 This way, everything that you see on your laptop will be cast to your TV.

 Next, all you need is a way to mirror your Android screen to your computer.
-Although, there are many apps that does that, we recommend Airdroid app, simply install Airdroid on your smartphone, connect it to your computer using web browser.
-Next, when you click on screenshot button, you can see it’ll start casting your Android to your laptop, which further cast it to your Android (video tutorial)
+Although there are many apps that do that, we recommend Airdroid app, simply install Airdroid on your smartphone, connect it to your computer using a web browser.
+Next, when you click on the screenshot button, you can see it’ll start casting your Android to your laptop, which further cast it to your Android (video tutorial)

-Once done, you can turn off the screen of you laptop (but keep computer running) and cast your Android screen to your TV.
+Once done, you can turn off the screen of your laptop (but keep the computer running) and cast your Android screen to your TV.
 In our testing, there was a bit of lag in screen mirroring, you can’t cast videos or games, and there is no audio as well.
-Overall, this method is a quick fix but not viable in long run.
+Overall, this method is a quick fix but not viable in the long run.

 - Cheap, no need to buy extra hardware